sowcow/blog/content/posts/the-great-square-has-no-corners.md

 My understanding of mechanics behind zen koans is that one gets answers to any questions they have thought about.
 The answer one gets is given in understandable language and in relevance to the situations one deals with.

-One Russian translator of ancient texts on a Buddhism forum translated the topic statement with the meaning that the great city has no outskirts.
+One Russian translator of ancient texts on a Russian Buddhism forum translated the topic statement with the meaning that the great city has no outskirts.
 And it makes sense in it's way.